ErhardLabs/ge/plugins/pixelyoursite/readme.txt

 9. These are the normal events on a WooCommerce thank you page: the Purchase event has content_ids and content_types (required by Dynamic Ads).
 The reported error for the GeneralEvent can be ignored (as explained in the help pages)

 == Changelog ==

+= PixelYourSite 5.3.0 =

+* Additional improvements to the WooCommerce AddToCart event ("Cannot read property 'data' of undefined" error with some AJAX based themes)

+* Fixing potential security issue

 = PixelYourSite 5.2.1 =